Hathara Denama Soorayo (1971 film)

-Hathara Denama Soorayo (හතරදෙනාම සූරයෝ) is a 1971 Sri Lankan Sinhala action romantic film directed and produced by Neil Rupasinghe for Samudra Films.
+Hathara Denama Soorayo (හතරදෙනාම සූරයෝ) is a 1971 Sri Lankan Sinhala action romantic film directed, produced and co-written by Neil Rupasinghe for Samudra Films.
 The four protagonist roles are played by Gamini Fonseka, Vijaya Kumaratunga, Anthony C. Perera and Senadeera Rupasinghe in lead roles along with Malini Fonseka and Sriyani Amarasena.
 Music composed by P. L. A. Somapala.
 It is the 230th Sri Lankan film in the Sinhala cinema.
 It is the first film in Sinhala cinema to be screened for 100 consecutive days in a single cinema hall.
 The film also witnessed as the first film in which Gamini Fonseka, Malini Fonseka and Vijaya Kumaratunga act together.